Up to 50% off sofas & mattresses — limited‑time deals.

 Details

-• Overall dimensions: 130.7”W x 82.7”D x 36.6”H
+• Overall dimensions in tested layout: 130.7”W x 82.7”D x 36.6”H

-• Seat size: 122.8”W x 76.4”D x 20.9”H
+• Seat size in tested layout: 122.8”W x 76.4”D x 20.9”H

-• Upholstery options: Cream, Gray, Dark Gray, Beige (performance fabric), Teddy Brown (performance fabric), Green (performance fabric)
+• Upholstery options: Cream, Gray, Dark Gray, Beige performance fabric, Teddy Brown performance fabric, Green performance fabric

-• Seat firmness: Soft
+• Seat feel: Soft

-• Weight capacity: 1200 lbs
+• Weight capacity: 1200 lbs total

 • Assembly: No assembly required

-• Frame: Solid + manufactured wood
+• Frame: Solid and manufactured wood

 • Fabric composition: Cream/Gray: 92% polyester + 8% recycled polyester; Beige/Teddy Brown/Green: 100% polyester